jalonghurst/realtime-chat-application/README.md

 Real-time Chat Application

 A chat app built with React, Vite, Tailwind CSS, Express, and Socket.io.
+Users have the ability to join the chat by submitting their name, then they can send, edit or delete their own messages.
+User can also view the chat history, and a list of active users.

 ## Technologies Used

 - **Frontend**: React, Vite, Tailwind CSS
 - **Backend**: Express, Socket.io, Mongoose
 - **Database**: MongoDB

-## Prerequisites

-- Node.js (v14 or higher)
-- npm (v6 or higher)

 ## Getting Started